Optimize Display Network ads and campaigns

 Use keyword insertion

-For your text ads, try using keyword insertion to dynamically update your ad text to include one of your keywords that triggered your ad.
+Keyword insertion dynamically updates your ad text to include one of your keywords that triggered your ad.
 Keyword insertion can make your ads more relevant to customers and help increase your clickthrough rate (CTR).

 When you set up your campaign, you'll need to choose how you reach people on the web.
-You have several ways to try to reach groups of people, such as limiting your ads to just the Display or Search networks, or only showing your ad to people in specific locations.
-But the most basic and powerful ways to reach certain audiences are to refine your keywords, use placements and topics, exclude sites, and remarket to people who have already visited your site.
+The most basic and powerful ways to reach certain audiences are to refine your keywords, use placements and topics, exclude websites, and remarket to people who have already visited your site.

 Choose the right keywords